OneSparse/OneSparse/README.md

 ## printing

-At the moment, there is no human parsable text representation for vectors or matrices, so pgGraphBLAS provides a `print` function that can give a text description of vectors or
+At the moment, there is no human parsable text representation for vectors or matrices, so OneSparse provides a `print` function that can give a text description of vectors or
 matrices: